 noun-student-733263-B51616

-• Electrocardiography Defined: An ECG records the heart’s electrical activity in real time, offering a rapid window into rhythm, rate, and conduction.
+• Electrocardiography Defined: An ECG records the heart’s electrical activity in real time, offering a rapid window into rate, rhythm and conduction.
+The ECG measures changes in voltage between different body leads, displayed on grid paper where the horizontal axis = time and the vertical axis = voltage.

 • P wave: atrial depolarization